swimos/swim/swim-system-js/swim-core-js/@swim/util/README.md

 <a href="https://developer.swim.ai"><img src="https://cdn.swim.ai/images/marlin-blue.svg" align="left"></a>

-`@swim/util` is a lightweight foundation library for TypeScript applications, providing interfaces and implementations for: ordering, equality, and hashing;
+`@swim/util` is a lightweight utility library for TypeScript applications, providing interfaces and implementations for: ordering, equality, and hashing;
 type conversions; iterators; builders; maps; caches; and assertions.
 `@swim/util` is written in TypeScript, but can be used from either TypeScript